 There are myriad reasons that one might want to imbibe some non-alcoholic wine.
 Maybe you have to drive, or maybe you just want to avoid a headache in the morning!
 Either way, the good news is that non-alcoholic wine is growing in popularity.
 You can certainly take advantage of the trend to enjoy some excellent wine while staying healthy and sober.
 Given the growing importance of this category of wine, there are actually many that taste good, and are quite enjoyable to drink!

 The first company to truly tap into the non-alcoholic wine market was Ariel.
 This company began selling non-alcoholic Chardonnay in California in the 1980s.
-Prior to Ariel’s entry in the market, wines without alcohol were widely believed to be of lesser quality than other, traditional wines.
+Prior to Ariel’s entry in the market, people believed that wines without alcohol were of lesser quality than other, traditional wines.
 However, in 1986, Ariel’s Blanc went up against normal wines at the Los Angeles County Fair and won a gold medal.
 This makes it the first non-alcoholic wine to earn critical acclaim.
 Subsequently, the brand went on to win wine competitions around the world.

 The American celebrity chef, Graham Kerr, noticed Ariel’s non-alcoholic wine and called it “remarkable… a wine of our time, a light-hearted celebration and a gracious gift of hospitality.”.
 According to Ariel’s website, “After a long and fruitful relationship with Graham Kerr, Ariel continued to see success.
 In the mid 90’s, articles began to appear in popular magazines hailing the health benefits of red wine.
 It’s source of polyphenols—powerful antioxidants long-believed to promote heart health and weight loss when consumed in moderate quantities daily.
 Ariel dealcoholized wines, also rich in polyphenols, became an ideal alternative for those who wanted to incorporate red wine into their diets for its health benefits, but did not desire to drink alcohol every day.”